 The Umngot River is a popular venue for the Annual Boat Race that happens every March (till April).
 There’s a suspension bridge above the river, built by the British officials in 1932, which you can cross on foot for some added thrill.

-You could consider camping on the river banks with guided tour groups.
+You could consider camping on the river banks.
 Or, you could easily go kayaking, snorkeling, and boating on the Umngot River.
 There are Zipline rides as well.

 The cuisine of North East is unique and out-of-the-box in its own way.
-Though there aren’t many restaurants and eateries in Dawki, you can still head to the local ‘dhabas’ and try the traditional recipes.
+Though there aren’t many restaurants, eateries or hotels in Dawki, you can still head to the local ‘dhabas’ and try the traditional recipes.
 Jadoh, Dohneiihong, Makham-Bitchi and Jhur Sideh, are some of the hard to pronounce but lip-smacking dishes of Meghalaya.

 Surreal yet fascinating, charming yet mysterious, Dawki unfolds itself differently to each traveler.
 And the place has the magic of staying in your memories for years to come.